Understanding The Application Process For SSDI

 In general, the same process is in place for everyone who applies.
 It goes as follows:

 - The initial application – Filing for benefits while providing evidence and supporting documentation.
-This process often takes between 90 and 120 days.
-Most claims are denied right off the bat, but this is where our knowledge and experience comes into play.
+This process often takes between six to eight months, and sometimes longer.
+Many claims get denied at this stage.
+Providing accurate and detailed information at the beginning can increase odds of an early approval and this is where our knowledge and experience comes into play.

 - Reconsideration – If your claim is denied, we have 60 days to file an appeal.
-Here we will gather more supporting evidence proving you are in need of assistance.
-This can take between three and five months.
+During the appeal process we will help you provide more supporting evidence to Social Security, proving you are in need of assistance.
+This stage can take between six to eight months, and sometimes longer.

-- Federal district court – If your claim is denied by the appeals council, we can file one final appeal.
+- Federal district court – If your claim is denied by the appeals council, you can file one more appeal with the Federal District Court.

 It’s understandable to be intimidated by this process, but don’t feel defeated.
 We are here to help keep it moving.